 Occupational health risks in construction

 Isolated incidents such as falling from a height or being struck by an object might be the most obvious causes of injury in construction, but the industry also has many serious risks that are slow to develop.
 The construction industry has the most occupational cancer of any sector, with 40% of all occupational cancer deaths and cancer registrations.

 Each year there are approximately 5,000 cases of construction-related occupational cancer cases and 3,700 deaths.
 More than two thirds (70%) of these deaths are related to asbestos, alongside other toxic substances such as silica, paint fumes and diesel exhaust fumes.
+Asbestos was once used for a huge range of applications within buildings, from insulation to ceiling tiles, wall plaster, and in electrical equipment.

+Construction workers need to be cautious in older buildings where asbestos may not have been identified.
 Exposure to asbestos can cause fatal disease, and the fibres may even be carried home on workers’ clothing and pose a risk to family members.
 This is another reason why good commercial business insurance is so important.

 Respiratory disease

-The construction industry is a major contributor to the UK’s 12,000 annual lung disease-related deaths.
+According to the Health and Safety Executive, the construction industry is a major contributor to the UK’s 12,000 annual lung disease-related deaths.
 Long-term exposure to damaging particles in dust and fumes during construction work can lead to conditions such as asthma, silicosis, chronic obstructive pulmonary disease and lung cancer.
+Sources of contaminants include dust from brick, stone and rubble; toxic fibres in materials such as carpet and insulation; fumes from paints and varnishes; and wood dust.

 Wearing personal protective equipment (PPE) can help to protect from this risk but it is not always worn, perhaps because it makes working less comfortable and the risk may seem less immediate than other threats.